 The Compensation Committee considers the provisions of Section 162(m) of the Internal Revenue Code (the "Code") which allows the Company to take an income tax deduction for compensation up to \$1 million and for certain compensation exceeding \$1 million paid in any taxable year to a "covered employee" as that term is defined in the Code.
 There is an exception for qualified performance-based compensation, and AutoZone's compensation program is designed to maximize the tax deductibility of compensation paid to executive officers, where possible.
-Our EICP, discussed above, is a performance-based incentive plan designed to ensure deductibility of annual cash incentives.
 However, the Compensation Committee may authorize payments which are not deductible where it is in the best interests of AutoZone and its stockholders.